kotanetes/go-test-it/README.md

 # go-test-it
-Automated regression testing package written in Go.Supports REST API and GraphQL API.
+Automated regression testing package written in Go.This tool supports both REST API and GraphQL API.
+All you need to do is write json files with all the possible scenarios. examples are available in /tests directory.

+Installation instructions are listed below.

 ## Pre-Requsite
   Required go(>1.11) installed on machine.